 How ClearOne Advantage Compares to Other Debt Relief Companies

 A primary competitor to ClearOne Advantage is Freedom Debt Relief, one of the most well-known debt settlement companies.
-Although both companies help negotiate settlements on unsecured debt, Freedom Debt Relief can also help negotiate settlements on private student loans and some unsecured business debt.
+Although both companies help negotiate settlements on unsecured debt, Freedom Debt Relief can also help negotiate settlements on private student loans and medical debt.
 You can speak with a debt advisor seven days a week with ClearOne Advantage and Freedom Debt Relief.

 These are some of the other key differences between ClearOne Advantage and Freedom Debt Relief: